Ashutosh-cpu-glitch/hybrid-plasticity-snn/REPORT.md

 - The baseline is extremely consistent (std = 0.0003).
 It reliably suffers near-total catastrophic forgetting across all seeds.
 This makes it a reliable reference point.

-- All hybrid variants substantially and consistently outperform the baseline (roughly 0.99 to 0.51-0.61 forgetting), confirming that the fast plasticity pathway meaningfully reduces catastrophic forgetting.
+- All hybrid variants substantially and consistently outperform the baseline (roughly 0.99 to 0.51-0.61 forgetting), confirming that the fast plasticity pathway significantlly reduces catastrophic forgetting.
-- Replay helps, as hypothesised: removing replay increases forgetting from 0.549 to 0.614.
+- Replay helps: removing replay increases forgetting from 0.549 to 0.614.
-- Unexpected ablation finding: removing the learned gate (fixing the fast/slow combination at a static 50/50 average) performs statistically indistinguishable from, if not marginally better than, the full model with a learned gate (0.514 vs 0.549).
-This suggests the learned gate, in its current simple scalar form, is not yet extracting clear additional value over a fixed combination weight.
-This is flagged as an open question for future work (Section 8) rather than a negative result to hide.
-It narrows down which components are doing the real work.
+- Unexpected ablation finding: removing the learned gate (fixing the fast/slow combination at a static 50/50 average) performs statistically indistinguishable from the full model with a learned gate (0.514 vs 0.549).
+The current scalar gate does not provide a clear performance advantage.
+This suggests that a simple global gate is not expressive enough to learn an effective combination policy from the available data, making a more flexible gating mechanism an important direction for future work.
+It also helps identify which components are responsible for the observed improvement.
-- Variance across seeds is notably higher for the hybrid variants (std up to 0.17) than the baseline.
-This indicates the hybrid model's benefit, while real on average, is not yet fully stable across random initialisations.
-This honest limitation is reported rather than smoothed over.
+- Variance across random seeds is notably higher for the hybrid variants (std up to 0.17) than for the baseline.
+The average improvement is consistent across experiments.
+Additional tuning is needed to improve stability across different random initialisations and make the model more reliable.

 ### 5.2 Single-run detailed results (representative run, seed 0)